Ivo-Balbaert/The_Way_to_Jai/6_Bool_and_number types/6_bool_and_number_types.md

 ### 6.2.5 - Autocasting with xx
 Automatic casting can be used when the compiler can infer what casting has to take place at a certain moment, this is indicated with **xx**:
 xx variable;   	// autocast variable to whatever type is needed
+Example:
 `b = xx c;`

 But with xx the run-time casting checks are still in place.
 `b = xx a;`
 fails with the same previous error as when doing a cast(u8) a;